VirtoCommerce/vc-platform/docs/security.md

 1. Open the user's account and select 'Roles';
 1. On 'Manage roles' blade select the role to which the permissions should be assigned;
 1. On 'Roles details' blade click 'Assign';
-1. Select the permissions to assign to the selected role and save the changes.
+1. Select the permissions to assign to the selected role and save the changes;
 1. The selected permissions will be assigned to the role.
 ![Assign permissions](media/screen-assign-permissions.png)